X16Community/x16-smc/README.md

 The offsets 0x30, 0x31 and 0x32 return the current firmware version (major-minor-patch).

-## Get bootloader version (0x8e)

-Returns the version of a possible bootloader installed at the top of the flash memory.
-For further information, read about the Start bootloader command below.

-If no bootloader is installed, the command returns 0xff.

 ## Fast data fetch commands (0x40..0x43)

 If you read from the SMC without first sending a command byte,